Jbleezy/BO1-Reimagined/README.md

 * Win by being a survivor after the time limit or get all players infected

 ## TODO
+* Fix being able to cancel melee animation by switching weapons with a weapon that has an empty clip
 * Five: fix zombies getting stuck after teleporting
 * Add collision boxes near invincibilty spots on maps
 * Fix zombies sounds on classic maps to sound like they are coming from the correct direction